Data Sources and Methods for the Air Pollutant Emissions Indicators

 3.1 Data source

-The Air Pollutant Emissions indicators used in the Canadian Environmental Sustainability Indicators (CESI) are based on Canada’s Air Pollutant Emissions Inventory (APEI) data.
-The APEI summaries and trends include emissions reported by facilities to the National Pollutant Release Inventory (NPRI), as well as emissions estimated by Environment Canada using the latest estimation methods, published statistics or other sources of information such as surveys and reports.
+The Air Pollutant Emissions indicators used in the Canadian Environmental Sustainability Indicators (CESI) program are based on Canada's Air Pollutant Emission Inventory (APEI) data.
+The APEI Report includes emissions reported by facilities to the National Pollutant Release Inventory (NPRI), as well as emissions estimated by Environment Canada using the latest estimation methods, published statistics or other sources of information such as surveys and reports.
 The APEI summaries and trends are compiled in collaboration with provincial, territorial and regional environmental agencies.
-For the mapping application, the emissions are directly retrieved from the NPRI database.
+For the interactive maps, the emissions are directly retrieved from the NPRI database.

 3.2 Spatial coverage